gaf3/hundoword/README.md

 * Program - Collections of words
   * name
   * description
-* ProgramWord - A word in a collection
-  * program
+  * words - List of words for the program
-  * word
 * User - Someone who logs in and controls the site
   * username
   * password